-Over six seasons, we’ve followed the Crawley family from the Edwardian Era to the Roaring 20s – so what better way to send them off in style than with a few cocktails?
-We’ve gathered a few recipes from fellow Downton fans around the web that are sure to add some special sparkle to your premiere party.
+In the course of Downton Abbey‘s six seasons on Masterpiece, we’ve followed the Crawley family from the Edwardian Era to the Roaring 20s.
+As they play host to King George V (the grandson of Victoria) in their Downtown Abbey film (set in 1927), what better way to wish them luck than with a few cocktails?
+We’ve gathered a few recipes from fellow Downton fans so you can add a spirited toast to a premiere party.

 1 1/2 ounces of gin

 In a cocktail shaker filled with ice, combine the gin, sweet vermouth and Fernet Branca.
 Stir until chilled, then strain into a coupe glass.
 Top with club soda.

 Run the orange peel’s orange side along the glass and twist to express the oils.
 Drop into the glass or perch on the edge of the glass.

 Cheers to Mr. Bates (Brendan Coyle), a man with a bitter past, for winning the heart of sweet Anna (Joanne Froggatt).
 The loving couple is now taking care of their toddler – and the Crawleys – in the film.

 In a short glass filled with cracked ice, add the Amaro Nonino, the sherry and a couple of dashes of orange bitters.
 (Angostura bitters works well here too.)